andybalham/sudolang/html-description.md

 # Album Name

+A link to an image for the album cover

-A block of text describing the album
+A list of songs on the album and for each song:

-## Song List

-For each song

 - The title of the song
 - A link to download the MP3
+- A toggle button to show and hide the notes for the song, the text for the button changes on toggle
-- A button to show or hide some example lyrics for the song
+- A toggle button to show and hide the lyrics for the song, the text for the button changes on toggle
 - An audio player to allow the MP3 to played from the page

 The songs are in a sub-folder call mp3s
+The images are in a sub-folder called images

+The footer should say that all material is copyrighted to Andy Blackledge